SpencerDawkins/sdp-rtp-quic-questions/draft-dawkins-sdp-rtp-quic-questions.md

 ### RTP Destination Transport Addresses, Bundles, and QUIC Connection-IDs

-RTP has more than one way to identifying endpoints, whether {{RFC3550}}-style destination three-tuples, or {{RFC4961}}-style Symmetric RTP and RTCP, or {{RFC8843}}-style BUNDLE transport, but all are based on IP addresses and port addresses, in various ways.
+RTP has more than one way to identify endpoints, whether {{RFC3550}}-style destination three-tuples, or {{RFC4961}}-style Symmetric RTP and RTCP, or {{RFC8843}}-style BUNDLE transport, but all are based on IP addresses and port addresses.

 The QUIC protocol also starts out with five-tuple awareness as it establishes a connection and performs TLS 1.3 handshake between the client and server, as described in {{RFC9001}}, and performs path validation, as described in {{RFC9000}}, but can also create multiple connection identifiers using different transport addresses that will be associated with the same connection, and when another path has been validated and associated with a known connection identifier, the QUIC endpoint can begin receiving packets for the same connection from an entirely different transport address, with no other signaling.
 This change of transport addresses might be the result of QUIC-level "connection migration", but might also be the result of NAT rebinding.